Definition: gas discharge lamps based on an electrical arc, or continuously operating gas discharge lamps

 Metal halide lamps are also based on an electrical arc, which typically involves argon or xenon, mercury and some metal halides (with bromine or iodine) at a high pressure of the order of 5 to 50 atmospheres.
 They can produce very bright white light, often with a substantial luminous efficacy, e.g. of the order of 100 lm/W or even more.
 For visible light generation, this is substantially more efficient than using pure mercury lamps.
 The color rendering index can be quite high, and modifications of the optical spectrum are possible by adding other metals such as sodium, lithium, potassium and rubidium.

 Their emission properties and high efficiency make metal halide attractive for high-power lighting (illumination) applications.
 For example, they are used for lighting in sports arenas, security lighting on parking lots, industrial buildings, theater stages etc., where the efficiency is the main advantage.
 In other applications, the high radiance is also exploited, and further limits the available alternative solutions; an example are projection displays not only for cinemas, but even as small beamers for home video.
-Another example are automotive headlamps.
+Another example is automotive headlamps.
 Those are often called xenon lamps, although they contain xenon only as a starter gas, which also provides some limited output during the warm-up phase.

 For more details, see the article on metal halide lamps.